DeekshaPunase/User-Application/README.md

 Path for XML : "D:\UserFiles\XML\user_1.xml"
 Directory will be automatically created based on fileType once the /store url is run based on your fileType param.
 File will be saved as User_<userId>.csv/xml.
 Multiple user details can be passed from interface service, each user file will be created separately as Unserid is unique.
-And user details are saved to database with userId and fileUrl (FILE LOCATION) so that for read and udate opertions the saved file can be fetched and we can perform the required operation.
+And user details are saved to database with userId and fileUrl (FILE LOCATION) so that for read and update opertions the saved file can be fetched and we can perform the required operation.

-Any updation for user details occurs at file level CSV or XML.Multiple user data can be passed at interface service.
+Any updation for user details occurs at file level CSV or XML. ll changes are updated to file as per requirement.
+Multiple user data can be passed at interface service.
 All will be updated separately based on UserId.
 FileType is required for both save and update.
 Read operation is independent of filetype.
 If file present in system as CSV then it will read data from CSV and if present as XML then it will read data from XML and send back to consumer-interface-service.